TheresaLui/SelfHelpContent_v2/articles/microsoft.cassandra-managedinstance/cassandra-configuration.md

 - Azure AAD
 - Azure Security

-### **A data center in a different vnet is not running or starting up**
+### **A datacenter in a different VNet is not running or starting up**

-Make sure the orchestrator node (the one having the Prometheus endpoint) has connectivity to the data center by starting a vm in that vnet and running.
+Make sure the orchestrator node (the one with the Prometheus endpoint) has connectivity to the datacenter by starting a VM in that VNet and running the following:

 ```
 shell